sagemath/trac_to_gh/Issue 6860.md

 # Issue 6860: dimensions of modular forms spaces for Gamma(N) is busted / not implemented

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6860

 Original creator: was